Chatham/ServiceStack.Text.EnumMemberSerializer/README.md

 Extension for [`ServiceStack.Text`](https://github.com/ServiceStack/ServiceStack.Text) to allow using [`EnumMemberAttribute`](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.enummemberattribute.aspx) to serialize and deserialize enumerations.
 This allows you to use more human readable values while still leveraging the benefits of using enumerations.

 Custom enumeration serialization currently only applies to the json serializer.
 It works by assigning custom delegates to [`JsConfig<T>.SerializeFn`](https://github.com/ServiceStack/ServiceStack.Text/blob/master/src/ServiceStack.Text/JsConfig.cs) and [`JsConfig<T>.DeSerializeFn`](https://github.com/ServiceStack/ServiceStack.Text/blob/master/src/ServiceStack.Text/JsConfig.cs).

+To maintain compatibiility with previous versions of this library and avoid breaking changes, serilaizers for nullable enums are not configured by default.
+To configure nullable enum serialization, use the `WithNullableEnumSerializers()` method on the `EnumMemberConfigurator`.

 #Example Configuration